skyroot/ctfd-deployment/README.md

 ### Prerequisites

-1. Ubuntu with Internet connection
+1. Ubuntu installed, with Internet connection

 1. Install the requirements on your machine using `sudo server_scripts/install_ctfd_prerequisites.sh`